MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-export-sharing.md

 1. Still in the **Export and sharing settings** section of the **Tenant Settings**, find the setting called **Show Azure Active Directory guests in lists of suggested people**.
 1. Turn the switch on if you want to show guests a suggested list of users, or turn the switch off you don't want guests to see this list.
 1. Under **Apply to**, select the scope of users that the setting will affect:
     1. Choose **The entire organization** or **Specific security groups**.
-In addition, you can also choose one of the options check the box next to **Except specific security groups** and then add the security groups you wish to exclude.
+In addition, you can also choose one of the options, check the box next to **Except specific security groups** and then add the security groups you wish to exclude.
 1. Select **Apply** to save your changes.

 ## Publish to web